-Commissioner Quesada: -- with them, because again, you're coming in -- I know you were at the beginning of this, but the substantive aspect of it, you're coming in at the tail end of it.
+Commissioner Quesada: -- with them, because again, you're coming in -- I know

 Mr. Parks: Right.
 And I need to get -- pick up all that information quickly.

 Commissioner Quesada: Yeah.

 Mr. Parks: And I understand that, and I'm happy to do that.
 It's just a question of responsibility and authority that's got to be (UNINTELLIGIBLE).